Primes as sums of Fibonacci numbers: Preface

 Extending the above-mentioned question on addition of a constant $d$ by repeatedly adding $d$, we are led to arithmetic progressions.
 A.~O.~Gelfond~\cite{Gelfond1967_1968} proved that the sum of digits in base $q$ along $a+d\mathbb N$ is uniformly distributed in certain arithmetic progressions. \begin{theorem*}[Gelfond] Suppose that $q,m,b,d,a$ are integers and $q,m,d\geq 2$.
 Let $\gcd(m,q-1)=1$.
 Then

 for some $\lambda<1$ only depending on $q$ and $m$. \end{theorem*}

-The paper~\cite{Gelfond1967_1968} is the source of the so called \emph{Gelfond problems}.
-In that paper, three research questions are presented. \begin{enumerate} \item \flqq{} Il serait int\'eressant de prouver que \frqq{} --- it would be interesting to prove that --- for coprime bases $q_1,q_2\geq 2$, and integers $m_1,m_2$ such that $\gcd(m_1,q_1-1)=\gcd(m_2,q_2-1)=1$, the following holds.
+The paper~\cite{Gelfond1967_1968} is the source of the so called ``Gelfond problems (1967/68)'', namely the following three research questions: \begin{enumerate} \item \flqq{} Il serait int\'eressant de prouver que \frqq{} --- it would be interesting to prove that --- for coprime bases $q_1,q_2\geq 2$, and integers $m_1,m_2$ such that $\gcd(m_1,q_1-1)=\gcd(m_2,q_2-1)=1$, the following holds.
 There exists some $\delta<1$ such that the number $\psi(x)$ of integers $n\leq x$ satisfying

 is given by

 \item \flqq{} Il serait aussi int\'eressant \frqq{} --- it would also be interesting --- to find the number of prime numbers $p\leq x$ such that $s_q(p)\equiv \ell \bmod m$. \item Estimate the number of $n$ such that $s_q(P(n))\equiv\ell\bmod m$, where $P$ is a polynomial taking only nonnegative integer values on $\mathbb N$. \end{enumerate}